openafox/epma_thins/index.md

 The working code can be found on [GitHub](https://github.com/openafox/epma_thins).

-If you would like to contribute please see CONTRIBUTING.md on GitHub.
+If you would like to contribute please see [contributing](/contributing).
 I really appreciate any help making this a reality.

 Some of the math has been checked from the initial publications (see the Math category).